jacksongrove/idea-generator/README.md

 What language do babies think in?
 In other words, what is the underlying, natural structure of human thought before we learn formal language?
 Looking at patterns of human languages, there are many different ways of structuring and describing ideas but one similarity is they all are designed to be communicated sequentially.
 And for most, inner thought exists sequentially in the form of events and objects as well (albeit in a much more abstract space).
 At it's core, language simply exists to represent natural human thought.
 When designing language models, especially for use cases like novel idea generation, research and creative insight, it may feel silly to train them with  tokens that are just a derivative of human thought, instead of modelling them off of humans directly.
 In this project, instead of building language models that think how humans communicate, we instead create one that thinks how we imagine humans might think.
 Through this, we can generate concepts and ideas directly.

+**More about the project, its applications and performance metrics is included in `Project Writeup.pdf`.**

 ## How to Run
 NOTE: The dataset is too large for GitHub but following the steps found within `idea_generator.ipynb` will guide you through all necessary setup.